 As reported in an academic paper by Alison Blakely, 'Blacks in the Dutch World: The Evolution of Racial Imagery in a Modern Society': "The inimitable, enduring figure of Zwarte Piet may be the best representation of all of the composite image of blacks which has come down through the centuries.
 He is based on a Christian religious tradition going all the way back to the Classical period of Western civilisation."

 Zwarte Pieten wear colourful costumes usually comprising puffed pantaloons and the ruffles of a Renaissance European page.
-They are adorned with gold earrings and hats with feathers and assist Sinterklaas by performing various holiday tasks, like delivering presents down chimneys (and through central heating systems) and recording names of naughty and nice children in Sinterklaas' book of names.
+They are adorned with gold earrings and hats with feathers and assist Sinterklaas by performing various holiday tasks, such as delivering presents down chimneys (and through central heating systems) and recording names of naughty and nice children in Sinterklaas' book of names.

 Who's that with Santa?